lucaslafere/singmeasong-front/README.md

 npm install
 ```

-Then, after setting up your config in .env as in .env.example, go to your backend folder (found at: https://github.com/lucaslafere/singmeasong-api) and run:
+Then, after setting up your config in .env as in .env.example, go to your backend folder (found at: https://github.com/lucaslafere/singmeasong-api) and after setting all the configs correctly, as stated in the repository README, run:

 ```
 npm run dev